katiSteven/SINGLE-PASS-ASSEMBLER-FOR-SIC/README.md

 the project contains two packages(files pkg,SIC pkg).
 The files package contains the input / output text files.
 The SIC package contains all the classes.
-The SICAssembler.java contains the main, where you need to replace all the existing file locations with the your own file's location.
+The SICAssembler.java contains the main function, where you need to replace all the existing text file locations with the your own text file locations.

 ## SAMPLE INPUT & OUTPUT